-Realizing the strong desire of the Elect to receive the Easter Sacraments after this prolonged period of Election, parishes which have entered phase one may reasonably begin to make preparation for the celebration of the Easter Sacraments.
+Realizing the strong desire of the Elect to receive the Easter Sacraments after this prolonged period of Election, parishes may reasonably begin to make preparation for the celebration of the Easter Sacraments.

 In consultation with the RCIA team, the pastor should consider first consider whether the parish is in a position to initiate all the elect at once, or whether they will need to be divided into groups.
 This may be necessary to allow a representation of the faithful to attend the initiation ceremony and so represent the community which receives the newly initiated.